0xa1d/0xa1d.github.io/cheatsheet.md

 ### Export SSH keys

-When you own user (but not its password) and still want ssh session, just follow this.
+Handy if you own user and want ssh session but don't have its password.
-Generate new key pair :
+Generate new key pair (on Kali) :
 ```
 ssh-keygen -t rsa
 ```